 Working side by side

 Japan’s apple farmers must today adapt and innovate to ensure healthy and abundant harvests.
 That’s why for over a year now, Kodai has been working alongside UPL representatives.
-Using inputs such as UPL’s Natupol Regular and Harmozyme and VitalRoot biosolutions to support pollination, soil health and root growth, he also says, “we have been able to solve the issue of soil diseases on the apple fields thanks to [Tricho de Soil or Tricode Soil?].
+Using inputs such as UPL’s Trichode soil and orthocide to support pollination, soil health and root growth, he also says, “we have been able to solve the issue of soil diseases on the apple fields thanks to Tricode soil.
 As a result, we have been able to recover the growth of our apple trees.”

 Small changes, big impact